Knowlegspower/Predicting-store-sales-using-Scikit-Learn/README.md

 ## Authors and acknowledgment
 List of contributors:
-Alisher Mussin
-Amangeldy Sarsembay
-Bakdauren Narbayev
+Alisher Mussin, Amangeldy Sarsembay, Bakdauren Narbayev

 All of them are 3rd year Computer Science students at [Nazarbayev University](https://nu.edu.kz).
 ## Project status